vatsaldutt/CRYSTAL-MARK-I/README.md

 ## Historical Significance

-CRYSTAL MARK I marks the moment where CRYSTAL stopped being:
+CRYSTAL MARK I is where CRYSTAL stopped being:

 > “a chatbot with features”